dfinity/motoko/test/random/README.md

 $ nix-build -A tests --arg replay 232458
 ```

-## Running in `asc` and `wasm-intrp`
+## Running in `asc` and `wasm-interp`

 Of course you can dump the failing test case into a file, compile it
-to WASM, and execute it in (e.g.)
+to WASM, and execute it in (e.g.) `wasm-interp`:

 ``` shell
 $ asc -no-dfinity-api snippet.as
 $ wasm-interp --enable-multi snippet.wasm
 ```

-In tests under *expected failures*, this should trap.
-For *expected
+In tests under category *expected failures*, this should trap.
-successes* it should execute without errors.
+For *expected successes* it should execute without errors.

 ## 0 -- 2019-08-08

 * First version.
-Released on an unsuspecting world.
+Released on a suspecting world.
 See also [GitHub issue 609](https://github.com/dfinity-lab/actorscript/pull/609).